jdevemy/gochimitheque/README.md

 For chemical and biological reagents, there is now the possibility to class products in different categories in order to make easier product research.
 This solution is available when creating a new product sheet with a scrolling menu and suggest different preregistered product categories.
 It is possible to create a new category if concerned product does not feet with already existing suggestions.
 This solution allows in main menu, with advanced research, to show only products called with a specific category, and thus have a global vision on a specific class of products.

 This solution is completed with the possibility to apply tags on chemical or biological reagents, also available in product sheet section.
 This allows to associate a product with various fields, methods, protocols, projects, or application domains.
 Like previously, preregistered tags are proposed in a scrolling menu with the possibility to create new tags.
 For example, a stem cell culture medium can be associated with Stem Cells, Cell Culture or Culture Medium tags.
 This function may reveal particularly useful to rapidly show products associated with a specific activity, projects or method in the advanced research of Chimithéque main menu.
 Moreover, it is a way to personalize and adapt product research according to a lab or a structure specific needs or habits.

+# Use of barecode and QRCode

+A new option is now available for creating an association between a product and a specific label: the QRCode.
+It is different from the bare-code, because it is readable by every device which have a camera and permits to access directly to the page with the product's storage.
+By default, when a product is stocked, the software create a random bare-code and a new QRcode.
+However, if a product need to be sampled, you can check the option "identical bare-code" when the number of samples is required, and it will generate the same bare-code for each new sample.
+The major advantage is that you can scan any QRcode of these strictly identical products and it will display the page of the storage with all the samples.
+Then, any of these samples could be borrowed or archived, for example.
+For instance, for conservation conditions, it could be recommend ed to limite freeze-thaw cycles.
+To avoid that, the product could be sampled in different dishes with the same volume or mass.
+To store them on Chimitheque, the "identical bare-code" option will permit to create QRcodes linked with all the samples, so that any of them could be destocked when one of them is used.

 # V1/V2 version